AnushkaRi/weather-app/README.md

 # Development
  `npm run dev`: Run the app in development mode.

-**IMPORTANT NOTE:** Use your own OpenWeather Api and Rapid API - Geo DB to run this weather app.
+**IMPORTANT NOTE:** Use your own OpenWeather API and Rapid API - Geo DB cities to run this weather app.